 Turn myths into reality for stronger retirement strategies

 Medicare is one of the most important factors in a retirement strategy, but it’s also one of the most misunderstood.
-It’s estimated that less than 15% of people have someone they can trust to help them prepare for health care expenses.¹ This lack of support can lead to misconceptions about what Medicare really costs and what it does (and doesn’t) cover.
+Protective research shows that only 15% of clients have discussed Medicare with their financial professional.¹ This lack of support can lead to misconceptions about what Medicare really costs and what it does (and doesn’t) cover.

 You’re in an important position to help your clients build understanding and confidence for this critical part of their retirement strategy — and strengthen your relationships as a result.
 Learn three common Medicare myths that can lead to unexpected costs and be prepared with the facts.
 Then, consider how a guaranteed income solution can help cover Medicare-related costs and ultimately keep a client’s retirement strategy on track.